AmarooHQ/whitepaper/10-Ultra-Terminum/02-ut-intro.md

 # Introduction

-*Ultra Terminum* (UT) is a consensus method that solves *Buterin's Trilemma* (aka the *Scalability Trilemma*).
+*Ultra Terminum* (UT) is a consensus multi-method that solves *Buterin's Trilemma*[^buterins-trilemma] (aka the *Scalability Trilemma*).
 That is: *Ultra Terminum* is a consensus method that is highly distributed, highly secure, and highly scalable.
-The method has equal or better security properties than all prior consensus methods (including Bitcoin's PoW method and all PoS variants).
-That is because UT is a super-set of another consensus methods, and by way of construction, is only capable of *adding* security to these methods, or *doing nothing*.
-It is capable of supporting millions of transactions per second in the security environment afforded by a first class blockchain (e.g. Bitcoin, Eth1) rather than the lessened environment of less prescriptive methods (like chain fibers, parachains, the tangle, PoS shards, etc).
-It is not without concessions, but the benefits are enormous.
+In essence, UT is a new way to organize blockchains.

-NB: I think *Scalability Trilemma* is a bad name because *scalability* is one of the three conflicting qualities; you could just as well call it the *decentralization trilemma*, etc. Apparently the term was coined by Vitalik Buterin, so I prefer the name *Buterin's Trilemma*.
+[^buterins-trilemma]: I think *Scalability Trilemma* is a bad name because *scalability* is one of the three conflicting qualities; you could just as well call it the *decentralization trilemma*, etc. Apparently the term was coined by Vitalik Buterin, so I prefer the name *Buterin's Trilemma*.

+UT has equal or better security properties than all individual/singular/atomic/foundational consensus methods (including Bitcoin's PoW method and all PoS variants).
+This is because UT is able to leverage many existing consensus methods in combination and, by way of construction, UT can only *add* security to these methods, or *do nothing*.

+UT is capable of supporting millions of transactions per second in the security environment afforded by a first class blockchain (e.g. Bitcoin, Eth1).

 The essence of *Ultra Terminum* is a new method for sharing security: *PoW Reflection*.
 This technique allows us to build complex blockchain networks with powerful scaling properties.
-This is how *Ultra Terminum* can achieve scaling with complexities: $O(c^2)$, $O(c^3)$, $O(c^4)$, and -- in the right contexts -- $O(n)$.
+This is how *Ultra Terminum* can scale with orders $O(c^2)$, $O(c^3)$, $O(c^4)$, and -- in the right contexts -- $O(n)$.

+\todo[inline]{UT isn't like a singular consensus method, more like a multi-method or methodology. todo: decide what to call this. a meta-consensus method? a multi-consensus method? a consensus multi-method? a consensus methodology?}

+\todo[inline]{What do we call other consensus methods? individual/singular/atomic/foundational mb}

 ## Assumed Knowledge